When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.

 - Won’t Deep Clean As Well: The less powerful motor and narrower extractors won’t pick up embedded dirt as well as the S9.

 - More tangles: Long hair will wrap up around the extractors and its axles.
-Make sure to regularly check the brushes if someone in your home has long hair.
+Make sure to regularly check the main brush for tangles if someone in your home has long hair.

 Both robots have the same motor, navigation system and brush so expect the same performance.

-The difference with the plus and non-plus versions is the upkeep.
+The difference between the plus and non-plus versions is the upkeep.